 Choosing the right TV for you

-For many of us, sorting out our budget and figuring out what price range of TV we can afford is the first step.
+For many of us, sorting out our budget and figuring out what price range we can afford is the first step.
 8K TVs are still mighty expensive at the moment.
-4K TVs are much more reasonably priced though, and you can easily find a budget 4K TV that doesn't put much of a dent in your pocket.
-If you want to go even more budget, you can still buy HD TVs for even less than that, though you’ll be buying into a technology that’s already on it’s way out.
+4K models are much more reasonably priced, though, and you can easily find a budget model that doesn't put much of a dent in your pocket.
+If you want to go even more budget, you can still buy HD televisions for even less than that, though you’ll be buying into a technology that’s already on its way out.

 Size is the other factor to consider when choosing the best TV.
 If the screen is too small, there’s not much point going for a high resolution like 4K unless you plan on sitting really close to it—you just won’t notice the difference.
-We’d say 55” is a good size for a normal living room TV, and at this size, you’ll be able to see the difference between 4K and HD.
-You can go bigger of course, but expect to see the price rise accordingly.
+We’d say 55 inches is a good size for a normal living room.
+At this size point, you’ll be able to enjoy the picture quality.
+You can go bigger, of course, but expect to see the price rise accordingly.

 Sound is another factor to consider.
-The speakers in most modern TVs offer limited bass and sound range, as the flatscreen TVs are too slim to fit proper speaker systems in.
-If you want a proper immersive audio experience, we’d suggest you look into grabbing a soundbar or home theater system to go with your new TV.
+The speakers in most modern TVs offer limited bass and sound range, as flat screens are too slim to fit proper speaker systems.
+If you want an immersive audio experience, we’d suggest purchasing a soundbar or home theater system to go with your set.

-Which format to go for?
+But what format should you go for?
 OLED offers the best range of blacks making them ideal for movies, while QLED offers really bright top-end images, making them great for daytime viewing.
-LED tries to reach those levels but you'll need to spend more to get a performance as good as OLED and QLED offer in their most basic models.
+LED tries to reach those levels, but you'll need to spend more to get a performance as good as the others offer in their most basic models.

 The future of 8K is coming, but it's still a long way off.
-TV prices are still prohibitively expensive and there's very little 8K content to enjoy on them.
-They will upscale anything you watch, but for true 8K it may still be a while off.
-So, for now, here are the best TVs you can buy, organized by their stand out feature to help you pick what you need more easily.
+TV prices are still prohibitively expensive, and there's very little content to enjoy on them.
+They will upscale anything you watch, but for true 8K, it may still be a while off.
+So, for now, here are the best options you can buy, organized by their stand-out feature to help you pick what you need more easily.

-When people talk about 4K TV what does that actually mean?
-4K refers to the maximum resolution that the TV can display images at.
-Almost all modern TVs are 4K, which is a resolution of 3840x2160 pixels displayed in the standard 16:9 format (that's the shape of your TV).
-You may also hear 4K described as Ultra High Definition (UHD or Ultra HD), but the resolution is exactly the same.
+4K refers to the maximum resolution that the television can display images.
+Almost all modern options are 4K, which is a resolution of 3840x2160 pixels displayed in the standard 16:9 format.
+You may also hear it described as Ultra High Definition (UHD or Ultra HD), but the resolution is the same.
 We call it 4K because it is four times the pixel resolution of regular HD.

 Full High Definition, or FHD, is 1920x1080 pixels.
-You'll often see it referred to as 1080p, which is talking about how the picture is generated by your display.
-The 'p' stands for progressive scan, which basically means that when your TV displays a picture it is showing 1080 lines all at the same time, updating them each time a frame changes.
-Technically, the lowest resolution of HD is 1280x720 (or 720p), and images shown at this size are still classed as High Definition.
+You'll often see it referred to as 1080p, which is how the picture is generated by your display.
+The 'p' stands for progressive scan, which basically means that when your set displays a picture, it is showing 1080 lines all at the same time, updating them each time a frame changes.
+Technically, the lowest HD resolution is 1280x720 (or 720p), and images shown at this size are still classed as High Definition.

-You should also consider that not all movies and TV broadcasts are 4K.
+You should also consider that not all movies and broadcasts are 4K.
 In fact, a surprising number are only in Full HD or lower.
-So, regardless of the maximum display potential of your TV, it could be that you're only watching content in regular HD (1080p).
-Many TVs will attempt to artificially upscale images from HD to 4K, but you'll never get the same result as footage that is created in 4K originally.
+So, regardless of the TV's maximum display, it could be that you're only watching content in regular HD (1080p).
+Many televisions will attempt to artificially upscale images from HD to 4K, but you'll never get the same result as footage that is created in 4K originally.

-OLED stands for Organic Light Emitting Diode, and is a technique in TV panels that allows each individual pixel to be switched on and off independently of the others.
+OLED stands for Organic Light Emitting Diode and is a technique in TV panels that allows each pixel to be switched on and off independently of the others.
 This means you can get sharper pictures, for sure, but how does that explain OLED's famously deeper black tones?
-Well, regular LED panels use either backlights or sidelights to illuminate their LEDs, and they do so in groups.
+Well, regular LED panels use either backlights or sidelights to illuminate, and they do so in groups.
 So, no matter how accurate your back or side-lighting is, you will always get a slight halo or blooming effect around LEDs, and you won't be able to switch areas of the panel off completely to obtain those levels of absolute black.
-The advantages of OLED panels is they can be incredibly thin (you don't need to house a backlight!) and can show sharp images with deep blacks.
+The advantage of OLED panels is they can be incredibly thin (you don't need to house a backlight!) and can show sharp images with deep blacks.
 The disadvantages are that they're expensive, and can't get as bright as QLEDs.
-Speaking of which...

-QLED is Samsung's preferred technology, and works differently to OLED, despite sounding remarkably similar.
-QLED stands for Quantum Dot Light Emitting Diode, and it works by placing a Quantum Dot filter over the LEDs inside the TV.
-Inside the filter are crystal semi-conductor particles that can be lit to form precise colors, at higher brightnesses than regular LEDs.
-This means you're able to produce more vivid color ranges, while retaining accuracy, despite the fact that QLED panels are technically backlit, like regular 4K TVs.
-The pros of QLED is that you get brighter images and better, more accurate colors.
+QLED is Samsung's preferred technology and works differently than OLED, despite sounding remarkably similar.
+QLED stands for Quantum Dot Light Emitting Diode, and it works by placing a Quantum Dot filter over the LEDs in the TV.
+Inside the filter are crystal semiconductor particles that can be lit to form precise colors at higher brightnesses than regular LEDs.
+This means you're able to produce more vivid color ranges, while retaining accuracy, even though QLED panels are technically backlit, like regular 4K TVs.
+The pros are that you get brighter images and better, more accurate colors.
 The downside is that panels are heavier and slightly thicker than OLED and, oh yeah, they're very expensive too.